guariglia/HDA/readme.md

 2. Create "data" folder under the directory.
 3. Locate the "Key Files" data and save in the data folder.
-6. Run the necessary commands within the scripts above to reproduce the analysis, communicating with the author if required.
+6. Run the necessary commands within the scripts above to reproduce the analysis, communicating with the author for clarification if required.

 &nbsp;